 The Bishop’s Pilgrimage

-There is a official website dedicated to Mönchsweg with loads of information about stages, accommodation, maps, etc.
+There is an official website dedicated to Mönchsweg with loads of information about stages, accommodation, maps, etc.

 Via Baltica is a part of St. James Way (or Camino de Santiago) routes network in Europe.
-It is a long distance pilgrimage that starts either in Saasnitz Island or Świnoujście on German – Polish boarder.
+It is a long distance pilgrimage that starts either in Sassnitz Island or Świnoujście on German-Polish border.
 The route goes down to Osnabrück and crosses Rostock, Lübeck, Hamburg, Bremen among other cities along its ~760 km.
 The pilgrimage takes around one month to walk.
 There are special accommodation places for pilgrims available along the route (see the list on Jakobswege in Norddeutschland).